donnemartin/interactive-coding-challenges/CONTRIBUTING.md

 Contributions are welcome!

+Please carefully read this page before submitting a pull request.

 ## Bug Reports

-For bug reports or requests please [submit an issue](https://github.com/donnemartin/coding-challenges/issues) or send a [pull request](#pull-requests).
+For bug reports or requests [submit an issue](https://github.com/donnemartin/coding-challenges/issues).

-## Notebook Installation

-Refer to [Accessing the Challenges](https://github.com/donnemartin/coding-challenges#accessing-the-challenges), [Notebook Installation](https://github.com/donnemartin/coding-challenges#notebook-installation), and [Nose Installation](https://github.com/donnemartin/coding-challenges#nose-installation) to set up your local environment.

 ## Pull Requests

 **Please follow the general [Repo Structure](https://github.com/donnemartin/coding-challenges#repo-structure) and [Notebook Structure](https://github.com/donnemartin/coding-challenges#notebook-structure) before submitting your pull request.**

+### GitHub Pull Requests Docs

+If you are not familiar with pull requests, review the [pull request docs](https://help.github.com/articles/using-pull-requests/).

+### Notebook Installation

+Refer to [Accessing the Challenges](https://github.com/donnemartin/coding-challenges#accessing-the-challenges), [Notebook Installation](https://github.com/donnemartin/coding-challenges#notebook-installation), and [Nose Installation](https://github.com/donnemartin/coding-challenges#nose-installation) to set up your local environment.

-### Adding Solutions to Existing Notebooks
+### Adding New Solutions to Existing Challenges

-If adding new solutions to existing notebooks:
+Challenges have multiple solutions.
+If adding new solutions to existing challenges:
-* Append your algorithm and code solution rather than replace a fellow contributor's work
+* Add your algorithm discusion and code solution to the existing notebook
+* Update the unit test to include your solution
 * Verify your code passes the unit tests

 ### Adding New Challenges

-There are several sample coding challenges that are not yet implemented such as the examples below.
+The README contains several sample challenges that are not yet implemented.
+* The sample challenges are only suggestions, please do not limit yourself to only these topics
-* These challenges are merely suggestions; feel free to send pull requests on different challenges, or even entire categories of challenges
+* Feel free to send pull requests on different challenges or categories of challenges
 * Try to keep the "Challenge" title relatively short and expand on the details within the notebook
+* Review the [Repo Structure](https://github.com/donnemartin/coding-challenges#repo-structure) and [Notebook Structure](https://github.com/donnemartin/coding-challenges#notebook-structure) sections
 * Check out the [template challenge and solution notebooks](https://github.com/donnemartin/coding-challenges/templates/) to help you get started

 | Challenge | Static Notebooks |